 Other supplemental information.
-This part of the annual report includes optional financial information such as budgetary comparison schedules for the Capital Improvement Fund.
+This part of the annual report includes optional financial information such as the budgetary comparison schedule for the Capital Improvement Fund.
 This other supplemental financial information is provided to address certain specific needs of various users of the City's annual report.